zeux/zeux.github.io/_posts/2020-08-02-eight-years-at-roblox.md

 # September-November 2014: Smooth terrain

 With Lua work out of the way, I went back to the hack week project from 2013.
 We had conversations earlier in the year and all agreed that we need a new terrain system - the old blocky one continued to not be very popular and we just didn't believe that the features it provides are that interesting.
-With an existance proof from hack week, it was now time to figure out what to do.
+With an existence proof from hack week, it was now time to figure out what to do.

 I think this work started a bit earlier in the year in a separate prototyping framework where I was able to quickly experiment with voxel representation etc, but it was time to figure out how to ship this.